 - You could argue the Honey or Sweet & Sour Chicken is “just chicken nuggets with sauce thrown on them,” but that’s basically what Americanized Chinese food is – fried chicken nuggets with sauce.

 - Yak & Yeti is not operated by Disney and service can be hit or miss.

 - During peak meal times, it can take 15 to 25 minutes to order and pickup your food, all in the sun.

 - Usually closes an hour before the rest of the Park.
 Check your Times Guide if you’re planning dinner.

 Value: Above average.
 The entrées are reasonably priced and one entrée and a side should be plenty of food for two to share.
-On the Dining Plan, you can easily spend $16, making it a good value as well.
+It’s an average value on the Dining Plan.

 Asian Chicken Sandwich:

 I had no idea what to expect from this one, but was happy to see it had more than just two pieces of chicken in between the bread.
 There isn’t much Asian to it other than a sesame-flavored relish of some sort.
 It was good, but not great.
 It’s a nice alternative to your standard salad if you’re in the mood for something cold, as I was.
 I don’t think I would go out of my way to order it again though.
 Not bad.
 But I don’t think it’s going to top anybody’s favorites list with so many alternatives.
 One consideration is that it’s extremely portable coming inside of a pre-packaged container with a side of Sun Chips.
 On the other hand, it’s pre-packaged with a boring bag of chips.